Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Surveying necessary conditions in pretrained models

 \subsection{Compositional generalization and linear factorization}

 We ask whether the \emph{degree} of linear factorization predicts compositional generalization.

 \textbf{Metrics and setup.} For each dataset/model, we train linear probes on 10\% of all concept combinations and evaluate on the held-out 10\% unseen compositions (cf. sampling discussion in \Cref{sec:gdce-geometry}).
 This corresponds to a validity rule $R(T)=1$ if $|T| = 0.1\, n^k$.
-We compute \emph{Projected $R^2$} on \emph{whitened} $\bP_{\bW}f(\bx)$ (\Cref{sec:linear-factorization-in-pretrained-models}) and pair it with a \emph{compositional accuracy} score on the held-out compositions.
+We compute \emph{Projected $R^2$} on \emph{whitened} $\bP_{\bW}f(\bx)$, where $\bP_{\bW}$ projects onto the span of the probe weights $\bW$ (\Cref{sec:linear-factorization-in-pretrained-models}) and pair it with a \emph{compositional accuracy} score on the held-out compositions.
 We use a randomly-initialized OpenCLIP ViT-L/14 model as a baseline by training linear probes on the embeddings.
 We use linear probing rather than zero-shot classification to avoid prompt-specification issues, nonetheless, the same conclusions hold in zero-shot experiments on both PUG-Animal and ImageNet-AO (\Cref{sec:experiments-using-text-encoders-as-probes}).

 {Compositional accuracy is computed by training one linear classifier per concept, then averaging each classifier's accuracy on the held-out combinations.
 For example, dSprites has 6 concepts (shape, orientation, $x$ position, $y$ position, size, and color); we train 6 classifiers and report their mean accuracy on unseen combinations.}